 Is The Pax 3 Worth It?

 There are very few vapes that are as compact and easy to operate with one hand.
-If you’re on the go the Pax 3 will definitely serve you well.
-It’s simple and easy controls and bowl make it a very popular vape.
+If you’re on the go the Pax 3 will serve you well.

 Pax 3 Battery Life – The Pax 3 will vape about 6 to 10 bowls before needing a recharge.
 That’s 17% more battery life than Pax 2.
 You’ll get more bowls per charge if you use the half-pack lid or the Pax Pusher. [more Pax Accessories]

-Pax 3 Heat up Time – The Pax vaporizer is producing vapor in less than 30 seconds.
+Pax 3 Heat-up Time – The Pax vaporizer is producing vapor in less than 30 seconds.
 Official heat-up time is 26 seconds on a full charge and slightly slower on a nearly drained battery.
 It’s fast enough to not complain about it and it vibrates to let you know its ready.
+Nice upgrade!

 Pax Vape Taste & Vapor Quality